adev101/adev101/README.md

 - 👋 Hi, I’m Abhinav
-- 👀 I’m interested in Automation using Java Selenium, GCP
+- 👀 I’m interested in AWS and GCP Cloud devops
-- 🌱 I’m currently learning GCP
-- 💞️ I’m looking to collaborate on Java, Selenium, GCP
+- 💞️ I’m looking to collaborate on AWS, GCP, Terraform, Ansible, Kubernetes
 - 📫 How to reach me -drop me a message

 <!---